SamihaShahid/NEIVA/README.md

 ### Welcome to NEIVA inventory!

 This is a python package of biomass burning emissions data.
 This package has data, database design codes and tools for users.
-We have provided tools for setting up, troubleshooting, and verifying data, so that it is easy for users to setup.
+We have provided tools for setting up, troubleshooting, and verifying data, so that the users can quikly setup this database with a little experience in python.
 The data files are in csv and compatible in other formats such as- Python, MySQL.

 If this database is used in your publication.
 Please Cite the following paper-